Rahulpaswan461/Assignment-portal/README.md

 - JWT_SECRET: The secret key used to sign and verify JWT tokens for authentication.
 - PORT: The port number on which the server will run (default: 3000 if not specified).
-- MONGO_URI: MongoDB connection URI.
+- MONGO_URL: MongoDB connection URL.

  ### Example .env file:
 - JWT_SECRET=mySuperSecretKey
 - PORT=3000
-- MONGO_URI=mongodb://localhost:27017/assignment-portal
+- MONGO_URL=mongodb://localhost:27017/assignment-portal

   ## API Endpoints
    ### User Endpoints